Thinking of Supplementing with Vitamin D? …Think Vitamin K2 Too!

 Much has been written about vitamin D in recent years.
 As reported cases of vitamin D deficiency have been increasing in incidence, public awareness on just how crucial vitamin D is for overall health has been growing too.

-Vitamin D is not just important for healthy bones.
+Vitamin D is best known for its essential role in supporting healthy bones, and we now know that it's involved in many other aspects of your health too.
 Identification of the vitamin D receptor (VDR) in nearly all tissue types throughout the body tells us that vitamin D has diverse and widespread effects on most aspects of health.
 Vitamin D is believed to play a crucial role in disease prevention and the maintenance of optimal health.
 Vitamin D is vital for immune health too.
 Several large-scale meta-analyses have now demonstrated an association between low vitamin D levels and increased (all-cause) mortality rates.
 In simple terms, this means that optimal vitamin D levels have been found to be associated with a longer lifespan.1-8

 Unlike other essential nutrients, our primary source of vitamin D isn’t food, it’s sunshine!
 Our skin is able to make vitamin D when it comes into contact with the sun’s rays.
 With a distinct lack of sunshine however, especially in the colder months, supplementation is generally accepted to be the most effective way to increase levels of vitamin D in the UK.